 Welcoming The Stranger

-Our 80-person and growing Syrian Refugee Resettlement Team is preparing to welcome its first of two Syrian refugee families, expected to arrive in February.
-We have various task groups working on the many pieces to be successful with the help and guidance of our partner, Jewish Family Services of Metrowest.
+Our 120-person and growing Syrian Refugee Resettlement Team has welcomed two Syrian refugee families.
+We have various committees working on the many pieces to be successful with the help and guidance of our partner, Jewish Family Services of Metrowest.
 These tasks include a housing search, fundraising, household setup, accessing government services, integrating the family to our communities and with US customs.
-The major focus is now to raise the necessary dollars to cover the rent for these families for 12 months, estimated at $22,000 per family.
-Please donate to this cause.
 Save A Life, Save A World.

 We have a google group!
 If you want to recieve updates on our effort's accomplishments and needs, please contact Sandy Aronson.